ati-ozgur/course-programming-languages/syllabus.md

 4. Data Types
 	- basic data types in javascript
 	- basic data types in c#
-	- struct vs objects in c#
+	- struct vs classes in c#
 	- heap memory vs stack
+	- boxing in c#

 5. Conditionals in  javascript, python and c#